crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     F2->>R: Done
 </div>

-Active Record 7.2+ makes this work: connections are released after each query instead of held for the fiber's lifetime.
+Active Record 7.2+ makes this work: ordinary query paths can release connections between DB operations instead of holding them for the fiber's lifetime.
 Check out, query, return.
-The minimum pool size is 3 per process (1 execution + 2 for worker overhead) regardless of how many fibers you run.
+The minimum pool size is often 3 per process (1 execution + 2 for worker overhead), but jobs that hold transactions, use connection-local session state, or explicitly pin connections need more.
 For DB-heavy workloads, bump the pool size.

 ## What happens when a fiber starts a transaction